jmaccs/exhibition-project/README.md

     npm run dev
     ```

-6. **Access ArtFetch:**
+6. **Access Palette:**

-    Open [http://localhost:5173](http://localhost:5173) in your browser to start using ArtFetch.
+    Open [http://localhost:5173](http://localhost:5173) in your browser to start using Palette.

 ### Deployment

-ArtFetch can be deployed to any platform that supports Node.js.
+Palette can be deployed to any platform that supports Node.js.
 Make sure to set your environment variables for production:

 - **TURSO_DB_AUTH_TOKEN** and **TURSO_DB_URL** for the database connection.